Diana Ross Defends Michael Jackson Amid ‘Leaving Neverland’ Backlash

 Diana’s tweet comes just one day after Barbra Streisand created some controversy among fans when she spoke out about the documentary, saying that Jackson’s accusers, Robson and Safechuck were “thrilled” to be with the King of Pop, and that the alleged sexual abuse “didn’t kill them.”

 “To be crystal clear, there is no situation or circumstance where it is OK for the innocence of children to be taken advantage of by anyone.
 The stories these two young men shared were painful to hear, and I feel nothing but sympathy for them.
 The single most important role of being a parent is to protect their children.
-It’s clear that the parents of the two young men were also victimized and seduced by fame and fantasy,” Streisand later clarified following backlash from her original statement.
+It’s clear that the parents of the two young men were also victimized and seduced by fame and fantasy,” Streisand later clarified, following backlash from her original statement.

 View this post on Instagram